Selling your eBay goods with Amazon FBA—is it worth it?

-Did you know that Amazon FBA isn’t just for Amazon sellers?
+Did you know that Fulfillment by Amazon (FBA) isn’t just for Amazon sellers?
 If you sell on eBay or your own web store, you can also take advantage of Amazon’s fulfillment network.

-Using Amazon FBA could allow your business to grow.
-It gives you access to immense logistical expertise.
-FBA comes at a price though.
+Using FBA could allow your business to grow.
+It gives you access to immense logistical expertise—but it does come at a price.
 Amazon charge premium rates for FBA and if you’re not careful it can be expensive, especially if stock doesn’t sell.

-Order fulfilment is a major headache for multichannel sellers.
+Order fulfillment is a major headache for multi-channel sellers.
 Getting it right is crucial if you want to succeed.
-There are benefits to using FBA – but does the service and its costs suit your business?
+There are benefits to using FBA—but does the service and its costs suit your business?
 We break down the practical implications and discuss the pros and cons of using FBA.

 How does an eBay seller go Amazon FBA?

 You’ll need an Amazon Seller Central account to begin.
 Once you’re registered and logged in, follow these steps:

 - Go to Multi-Channel Fulfillment in the FBA settings.

 - Submit your order fulfillment requirements with either a simple online form, upload a bulk file or integrate Amazon with your web store.

 - Lastly, ship your inventory to an Amazon fulfillment center.